ranjanan/ranjanan.github.io/index.md

   </div>
 </div>
 ~~~
-I am a sales engineer at [JuliaHub Inc](https://juliahub.com) where I act as a bridge between customers and the product teams.
-I also ideate forward looking product features for JuliaSim, a modeling and simulation product.
+I am a sales engineer at [JuliaHub Inc](https://juliahub.com) for the modeling and simulation product [JuliaSim](https://juliahub.com/products/juliasim/).
+At JuliaSim, we are building the next generation of simulation workflows using [scientific machine learning](https://sciml.ai/).
+I work with engineering companies to modernize their simulation workflows, improve time-to-product, and ask what-if questions that weren't possible before.

-I recently graduated with a PhD in Mathematics & Computational Science from the [JuliaLab](https://julia.mit.edu) at the MIT Computer Science & Artificial Lab (CSAIL), where I studied surrogate modeling to
+I have a PhD in Mathematics & Computational Science from MIT, where I studied surrogate modeling to
-accelerate the simulation of large dynamical systems.
+accelerate the simulation of high-dimensional dynamical systems at the [JuliaLab](https://julia.mit.edu) at the MIT Computer Science & Artificial Lab (CSAIL).
 Prior to MIT, I was an applications engineer and data scientist at Julia Computing.
 I
 graduated from BITS-Hyderabad in 2015 and PSBB-KK Nagar in Chennai in 2011.

 I am a member of numerous open source projects: